SogoTrade rating

 SogoTrade SogoTrader Rating

-You’ll see the same order ticket at the top that appears in SogoOnline.
-There are two time-in-force settings: day and GTD.
-For GTD, you must add an expiration date.
+The order ticket at the top of the screen is the same one used on SogoOnline.
+There are two duration choices: day and GTD.
+GTD orders require an expiration date.

 SogoOptions